sajidj/submodule/readme.md

-here is a test using git of submodules
+here is a test using git submodules